 - The assets backing defined benefit pensions can be invested in a higher proportion of defensive assets, to reduce the variability of its return.
-This is further discussed under Additional Information below; - The Trustee could consider transferring the defined benefit liabilities, for example, by purchasing lifetime annuities from a life-insurer.
+This is further discussed under Additional Information below: - The Trustee could consider transferring the defined benefit liabilities, for example, by purchasing lifetime annuities from a life-insurer.
 The viability of this approach could be dependent on whether any attractive commercial rates can be obtained from the insurer; - The Principal Company currently meets the cost of accumulation members' expenses by paying a cash contribution to the Fund.
 The Trustee and the Principal Company can consider an arrangement where the surplus can be used to pay for such expenses.

-To take this further, the Trustee and the Principal Company may also consider whether to meet future company contributions in respect of accumulation members from the surplus.
+To take this further, the Trustee and the Principal Company may also consider whether to meet, in full or in part, future company contributions in respect of accumulation members from the surplus over a given period of time.

-Further actuarial and legal advice should be sought if such an approach is taken, and that its continued appropriateness be monitored at regular and frequent intervals.
+Further actuarial and legal advice should be sought if either or both of these approaches are taken, and that its continued appropriateness be monitored at regular and frequent intervals.